- What is Bias in Statistics?

 You are playing the party game “Pin the tail on the donkey.”
 (If you aren’t familiar with the game, a picture of a donkey is placed on the wall and you are given a paper tail to pin on the donkey while you are blindfolded.
 The person who pins the tail closest to the actual spot where the real tail should go wins the game).
 You try six times to pin the tail in the right place and each time you pin the tail in the wrong place, at the bottom or to the front of the donkey.
 Your estimation for the actual spot where the tail should have gone is a biased estimator because you put the tails in the wrong place.

 Back to Top

-Ideally, randomly select every participant in a survey.
+Ideally, you should randomly select every participant in a survey.
 But, sometimes biases creep in, whether intentional or unintentional.
-Selection bias takes away from the “randomness” you are hoping to achieve.
-It’s usually a result of not using the correct procedures to choose your participants.
-Types of selection bias include: the healthy worker effect, non-response bias, undercoverage, and voluntary response bias.
+Selection bias takes away from the “randomness” you are hoping to achieve and is usually a result of not using the correct procedures to choose your participants.

 Back to Top

 In general, people who are working are healthier than people who are unemployed.
-The healthy worker effect is a particular type of selection bias that happens when you are studying the effects of occupational exposure to a compound, like asbestos, and only include employed persons in your study.
+The healthy worker effect, a type of membership bias, is a particular type of selection bias that happens when you are studying the effects of occupational exposure to a compound, like asbestos, and only include employed persons in your study.
 These people are less likely to suffer from the effects of exposure than people who are currently unemployed, including people who are disabled due to the exposure.

 Back to Top

-This type of selection bias (also called Berkson’s) is when a case-control study uses hospitalized patients as controls.
+This type of selection bias (also called Berkson’s Paradox) is when a case-control study uses hospitalized patients as controls.
 If those patients are hospitalized due to a connection with the disease being studied, then any measure of the drug or procedure’s effect may weaken.